singh1114/best/_posts/2019-05-03-basic-introduction-to-node.js-async-await.md

 }
 ```

 Inside an async function, you can use the await keyword to make a synchronous call and wait for the result.
-This is equal to using then in a promise.&nbsp;
+This is equal to using then in a promise.

 ```javascript
 add(1, 2)